High School Resume Example

 How long should I make my High School resume?

-What is the best way to format a High School resume?
+What is the best way to format my High School resume?

-Which keywords are important to highlight in a High School resume?
+What are the most common mistakes to avoid on a High School resume?